paritytech/json-rpc-interface-spec/src/api.md

 Any missing parameter, or parameter with an invalid format, should result in a JSON-RPC error being returned, as described in the JSON-RPC specification.

+Any function returning an opaque subscription or operation ID ensures that the value is returned before any subsequent notifications are generated.

 ## Glossary

 - "hexadecimal-encoded" designates a binary value encoded as hexadecimal.
 The value must either be empty, or start with `"0x"` and contain an even number of characters.